Episode - 2F06\\

 First Aired - 11/27/1994

-After stealing a rare gummi candy (one shaped like the Venus de Milo) from a confection convention, Homer loses it -- and finds it on the butt of the babysitter he hired (a feminist university student) while driving her home, but his successful grab turns into a media circus and women's rights protest after Homer is accused of sexually harassing the babysitter.
+After stealing a rare gummi candy (one shaped like the Venus de Milo) from a confection convention, Homer loses it -- and finds it on the butt of the babysitter he hired (a feminist university student) while driving her home, but his successful grab turns into a media circus and women's rights protest after Homer is accused of inappropriately grabbing the babysitter.

 !!This episode contains examples of: